 Kinabatangan River sustains one of the world’s richest ecosystems.
-Other than being home to Borneo’s indigenous orangutan and proboscis monkey, the surrounding forest is also one of only two known places in the world where 10 species of primates are found.
-All the eight species of hornbill found in Borneo make the area their home.
+Other than being home to Borneo’s indigenous orang utan and proboscis monkey, the surrounding forest is also one of only two known places in the world where 10 species of primates are found.
+All the eight species of hornbill found in Borneo make this area their home.